jez/pandoc-markdown-css-theme/src/features/index.md

 [katex]: https://katex.org/

-# Image, table, and code block captions
+# Images, tables, and captioned code blocks

 Pandoc Markdown has special syntax for images and tables, and their captions.
 For example: